kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

 ![](../../docs/workflow_empties.jpg)

 all collections instances replaced with empties, and all those collections exported to gltf files as seen above

-### TODO:

-- [ ] add ability to have multiple main & library scenes
-- [ ] detect which objects have been changed to only re-export those

 ## License